 The K’ómoks Constitution has been drafted by K’ómoks members and guided by legal professionals.
 There have been many conversations of how to incorporate culture and specific K’ómoks concepts of law.
 A major consideration in not incorporating certain traditions and culture was because after Constitution becomes law, it now becomes a part of BC and Canadas legal fabric and can be challenged in court.
 For instance, there may be a situation where the Constitution is challenged due to a misinterpretation of a cultural concept, the interpretation of that cultural concept can change in court and become common law in Canada and BC. [...]

-To have a copy of the current Draft K’ómoks Constitution please Contact Fran Prince at firstname.lastname@example.org or leave a message at the K’ómoks Administration Office at 250-339-4545.
+For a copy of the current Draft K’ómoks Constitution please contact email@example.com or leave a message at the K’ómoks Administration Office at 250-339-4545.

 The survey is designed to solicit input from elders, youth, and everyone in between, as well as members living at home (K’ómoks I.R. #1) and living away from home.
 The data from this survey will allow K’ómoks to track a broad range of relevant indicators and the survey will be improved over time with input from all membership including elders as it will be repeated over time to get a picture of how K’ómoks socio-economic well-being changes over time.